hmxmilohax/rock-band-3-deluxe/building.md

 1. Copy any `.jpg`, `.png`, or `.bmp` file to the appropriate place in  `\_ark\dx\custom_textures\***\`.
 2. Re-build the game!

+For more information about the way textures are laid out, [[please read this document]](https://docs.google.com/document/d/1ELUI8Q2W7PH9tdugeKnsjhqa-IH3T-oy6uGTDY_8z30).

 ✅ ***Your custom textures have been converted and will show up ingame!***

 <br/>